jidongbsu/cs333/labs/dns/README.md

 ![alt text](lab-dns-attack-success-p1.png "attack success")
 ![alt text](lab-dns-attack-success-p2.png "attack success")

-6. Stop the attack - press control-c on the Attacker VM's terminal.
-On Victim Client, open wireshark and repeat step 5 (i.e. run the dig command again), from the packets captured in wireshark, confirm the attack is still successful, and the forged response is indeed from the Victim DNS server.
+6. stop the attack - press control-c on the Attacker VM's terminal.
+On Victim Client, run the dig command again and see cnn is still mapped to the IP address of fakenews.com, which proves that the cache is indeed poisoned.

 ![alt text](lab-dns-attack-success-after-ctrl-c.png "attack still success")

-7. You are recommended to remove the line you added in step 3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments won't be affected.
+7. you are recommended to remove the line you added in step 3, in this file: /etc/resolvconf/resolv.conf.d/head, so that your future experiments won't be affected.